bennyhuo/KotlinBlogTranslation/original/More Deprecations Coming.md

 {% endraw %}

 This may be needed to bypass the custom accessor(s).
-This feature is rather rarely used, and also clashes visually with string templates (<code>"$foo"</code>, surprisingly, has nothing to do with backing fields), so we want to get rid of it.
+This feature is rather rarely used, and also clashes visually with string templates (`"$foo"`, surprisingly, has nothing to do with backing fields), so we want to get rid of it.
 In case you really need it, your workaround is <em>backing property</em>:

 {% raw %}